 - Use a flat-head screwdriver to pry out the CV joints from the front differential.

 - Next, remove the bolts that secure the front differential to the front carrier.
 Before you remove the bolts, you either need to support the differential or have a second person help you by holding up the differential.

 - Remove the differential from the vehicle.

 - Installation is in reverse.
 Use a torque wrench to torque the propeller shaft to differential bolts to 30 ft-lb, then give the bolts another quarter turn.
 The bolts are aluminum, and it is recommended that you replace them.

-Replacing the differential at the dealer, it can cost from $4000-$5500.
-That's because dealerships don't repair differentials; they replace them.
+Replacing the differential at the dealer can cost $4000-$5500.
+That’s because dealerships don’t repair differentials; they replace them.

-If you are on a tight budget, one way to say money is to buy a used Mercedes front differential on eBay that comes with a warranty and install it yourself.
-The downside of this method is that you typically don't know how long the used differential will last.
+If you are on a tight budget, one way to save money is to buy a used Mercedes front differential on eBay with a warranty and install it yourself.
+The downside of this method is that you typically don’t know how long the used differential will last.

 We hope you find the Mercedes Front Differential Removal Installation guide helpful.
 Check these troubleshooting and repair guides for more help on your Mercedes-Benz.

 Have questions about your car?
 Get assistance in our newly launched forum section.
 We’re here to provide support!